bcaffo/regmodsbook/manuscript/01_introduction.md

 Regression models are the workhorse of data science.
 They are the most well described, practical and theoretically understood models in statistics.
-A data scientist well versed in regression models will be able to solve and incredible array of problems.
+A data scientist well versed in regression models will be able to solve an incredible array of problems.

 Perhaps the key insight for regression models is that they produce highly interpretable model fits.
 This is unlike machine learning